All Episodes

 I turned around and gave that a big bear hug.

-I jumped on the interwebs, I found the brightest, loudest Mickey Mouse Clubhouse rug I could find online, and I bought it and I took it into the skiff in the House Intelligence Committee space, and that was our floor mat for myself and my partner who's running the Russia Gate investigation for the entire time.
+I found the brightest, loudest Mickey Mouse clubhouse rug I could find online and I bought it and I took it into the skiff in the House Intelligence Committee space and that was our floor mat for myself and my partner who was running the Russia Gate investigation for the entire time.

-So yeah, we ran a Mickey Mouse uh clubhouse operation that exposed the biggest political scandal in U.S. history and has now proven Adam Schiff to be the biggest hack in congressional history.
+So yeah, we ran a Mickey Mouse clubhouse operation that exposed the biggest political scandal in U.S. history and has now proven Adam Schiff to be the biggest hack in congressional history.

-You issued a statement about this.
+And you issued a statement about this.

-Yeah, and look, it's not, you know, the job and the mission isn't to go out and get personal vengeance or your personal what it is though, part of it is because they impugned my name and my character so much that I've spent so much of my time clearing my name.
+What it is, though, part of it is because they impugned my name and my character so much that I've spent so much of my time clearing my name.

 And it's in no small part due to Adam Schiff's continuous, continuous churning of intentional false information to the media, to the public, and they still give him a platform.

-And I'm glad my friend Morgan Ortegas, who I served with in the Trump administration, called him out on the view and he stumbled over his words because he knew he was called out.
+And I'm glad my friend Morgan Ortegas, who I served with in the Trump administration, called him out on The View and he stumbled over his words because he knew he was called out.

 And I'll say this one as an example.

-Remember, Adam Schiff's the guy who not only read the Steele dossier into congressional record as fact, now he's calling it an allegation that should have been investigated on the view, but back then it was the Bible.
+Remember, Adam Schiff's the guy who not only read the Steele dossier into congressional record as fact, now he's calling it an allegation that should have been investigated on The View, but back then it was the Bible.

-He also held up a manila folder to the world and said, I have seen evidence of Trump Russia collusion.
+He also held up a manila folder to the world and said, I have seen evidence of Trump-Russia collusion.

 I can't talk about it, but I've seen it.